markekraus/PSToExe/README.md

 ## Caveats

+- The resulting EXE file will be over 100MB.
 - Everything is done non-interactive so you cannot use commands like `Get-Credential` or `Read-Host`
 - The entire user script is wrapped in a script block, invoked, and piped to Out-String.